Embedding Space Approach to Lorentzian CFT Amplitudes and Causal Spherical Functions: Discussion

 Our results in this study develop a framework for discussing CFTs by putting the embedding space and the structure of causal symmetric spaces at its core.
-Our procedure of coset construction restricts us to a single Poincar\'e patch, avoiding the issues of infinite time windings on the AdS cylinder.
+Our procedure of coset construction restricts us to a single Poincar\'e patch, avoiding the issues of infinite time windings on the AdS cylinder~\footnote{We have implicitly assumed the existence of these windings so that causal ordering is well defined.
+In the notation of \cite{Todorov:967138}, $N(\tau)$ is the same for our 4 points.}.
 Restricting ourselves to representations that trivially depend on the compact part of the Cartan subalgebra (i.e. $ \widetilde{m} = 0 $) made the reduction of variable $ (\zeta,\vec{b}_\perp)\rightarrow\eta $ possible.
 For applications to DIS or near forward scattering, an explicit dependent on $ \vec{b}_\perp $ is warranted~\footnote{In the short distance limit, it has long been known that BFKL physics \cite{Kotikov:2013xu,kovchegov} involves aspects of Euclidean $CFT_2$.
 For a comprehensive review, see \cite{Braun:2003rp}.
 This has also been done in various related studies such as \cite{Cornalba:2006xk,Cornalba:2006xm,Cornalba:2007fs,Cornalba:2007zb,Cornalba:2008qf,Cornalba:2009ax,Brower:2006ea,Brower:2007qh,Antunes:2021,Shenker:2014cwa,mueller:1995,li1995high,liu2022rapidity} among others.
 Transverse dependence in $ d = 4 $ comes in via representation functions on $ H_3 = SO(3,1)/SO(3) $.
 From an $ \text{AdS}_5 $ perspective, the coordinates on $ H_3 $ are $ (\vec b_\perp,\beta) $, where $ \beta $ is the bulk direction and $ \vec{b}_\perp = (x,y) $.}.
-Furthermore, studying the geometry of AdS in this perspective can also be very fruitful, e.g., the relationship between Legendre functions of first and second kind, (\ref{eq:PQ}), can be understood by relating the geometry of $ H_2 = SO(2,1)/SO(2) $ to the geometry of $ \text{AdS}_2 = SO(2,1)/SO(1,1) $, (Appendix \ref{app:sphr}).
+Furthermore, studying the geometry of AdS in this perspective can also be very fruitful, e.g., the relationship between Legendre functions of first and second kind, (\ref{eq:PQ}), can be understood by relating the geometry of $ H_2 = SO(1,2)/SO(2) $ to the geometry of $ \text{AdS}_2 = SO(1,2)/SO(1,1) $, (Appendix \ref{app:sphr}).